 - 1. The student will complete the exam at the scheduled time.
 Make-up exams will be at the instructor's discretion. - 2.
 The student must complete the exam within the allotted class time of 75 minutes. - 3.
-If a test must be missed, the weight of the final exam will be increased. - 4.
+If an exam must be missed, the weight of the final exam will be increased. - 4.
 A student arriving late for an exam will not be allowed to take the exam if any student has completed the exam and left the room.
 This will also count as a tardy. - 5.
-No cell phones, smartwatches, calculators, or other electronic assistance devices are allowed during exams. - 6.
-All major exams during this online format classroom will be taken using Proctorio.
-Proctorio utilizes the student's computer camera, microphone, IP address, mouse, keyboard, & location services to monitor the exam.
-It the responsibility of the student to have access to a computer with a camera & microphone.
+No cell phones, smartwatches, calculators, or other electronic assistance devices are allowed during exams.